 - 307 (Temporary Redirect): The requested resource resides temporarily under a different URI.

-Note: The response containing redirection class HTTP code is considered as passed in Performance Testing; provided that redirection has been fulfiled the request and correct response has been sent to the client (end users)
+Note: The response containing redirection class HTTP code is considered as passed in Performance Testing; provided that redirection has been fulfiled the request and the correct response has been sent to the client (end users)

 4. Client Error: HTTP 4XX